Sanin-Lab/OARscRNA/README.md

 Follow our step-by-step tutorial on exploring how we can identify highly activated plasmacytoid dendritic cells based on a high OAR score: `vignette("detailed_tutorial")`

+### Cell prioritization across biological conditions

+OAR scores are typically more informative when distinguishing among cells of the same type.
+When working with a dataset with diverse cell types or dramatically affected by a biological variable, it can be helpful to split the data by that factor and run the test independently: `vignette("OAR_Factor")`

 ### Model gene expression data at the single cell level

 Identify genes responsible for high OAR scoring cells at a single cell resolution: `vignette("Gene_expression")`